BIOSS Area B: Supra-cellular Signalling Pathways

 - Counting cilia: Unusual checkpoint control of the atypical Cyclin O (Ccno) Counting cilia: Unusual checkpoint control of the atypical Cyclin O (Ccno) regulating number and formation of multiple motile cilia (Dr. Sebastian Arnolds)

 - Characterisation of an ill-defined kinase in vivo.
-(Dr. Tilman Brummer)
+(Prof. Tilman Brummer)

-- Charting the kinase-phosphatase-protease network driving pancreatic cancer (Dr. Tilman Brummer)
+- Charting the kinase-phosphatase-protease network driving pancreatic cancer (Prof. Tilman Brummer)

 - Optogenetic control of dopaminergic neurogenesis (Prof. Wolfgang Driever)